-The V&A Museum of Design Dundee, due to open in 2018, will be Scotland’s first museum dedicated to design, telling the story of Scotland's design heritage and bringing the most important international exhibitions from the V&A to Scotland.
+The V&A Dundee, due to open on 15 September 2018, will be Scotland’s first museum dedicated to design, telling the story of Scotland's design heritage and bringing the most important international exhibitions from the V&A to Scotland.
 It is being developed by Design Dundee Limited, a new organisation established through a partnership between the V&A, Dundee City Council, the University of Dundee, Abertay University and Scottish Enterprise.

 The Wedgwood collection

 The Wedgwood collection is one of the most important industrial collections in the world and a unique record of over 250 years of British ceramic production.
 Now owned by the V&A following a successful fundraising campaign, spearheaded by The Art Fund, it is on display at the Wedgwood Museum, Barlaston, Stoke-on-Trent, on long-term loan from the Museum.

 The V&A and Museums Sheffield established a formal partnership for the development of the Millennium Gallery in Sheffield in 1999.
 The partnership continues through exhibitions, curatorial and learning projects, and staff development.

 With support from Art Fund, the Victoria and Albert Museum runs a programme to help the development of curatorial expertise in the art and culture of photography, working with regional museum partners.
 The programme has been in place since 2014, and has resulted in collaborations with Nottingham Castle Museum & Art Gallery and Museums Sheffield.
 The curatorial trainee post provides practical training in photographs curatorship and equips a Curator with specialist knowledge of photography and the ability to care for and develop photography collections.
 It provides an unparalleled practical training opportunity in photographs curatorship in the UK to build expertise in the field.